31 Mar 2021

 Maltego Team

-A Security Operations Center (SOC) team is tasked with continuously monitoring its environment in order to detect, analyze, and respond to cybersecurity incidents, and ultimately improve the security posture of the organization.
+A Security Operations Center (SOC) team is tasked with continuously monitoring its environment to detect, analyze, and respond to remarkable cybersecurity events that might become incidents, ultimately improving the security posture of the organization.

-However, to effectively monitor their environment, it isn’t enough for SOC teams to deploy security systems and tools that will alert them to an indiscriminate number of events.
-They need to know what threat actors are doing, what their activity may look like, and how to find traces of said activity across their infrastructure.
+However, for SOC teams to effectively monitor their environment, it is not enough to simply deploy security systems and tools that alert them to an indiscriminate number of events.
+They need to know what internal or external threat actors are doing, what their activity may look like, and how to find traces of said activity across their infrastructure.

-Usually, the sort of traces that are left behind by threat actors and picked up by the monitoring systems will be either observables or even indicators of compromise (IOCs)—IP addresses, host and domain names, email address, filename and file hashes—which on their own and out of context won’t be enough to conduct an in-depth investigation.
+Usually, the traces left behind by threat actors and picked up by the monitoring systems or hunting teams will be known as observables or indicators of compromise (IOCs)—IP addresses, host and domain names, email addresses, filenames, file hashes, and even log entries such as unusual login attempts —which, on their own and out of context, won’t be enough to conduct an in-depth investigation.

-For a proper analysis that can lead to attribution as well as to effective countermeasures against similar attacks being built, SOC analysts need to enrich and contextualize the traces found in their internal systems.
+For a proper analysis that can lead to an effective assessment, including correlation to known or trending attacks as well as potential attribution, SOC analysts need to enrich and contextualize the traces found in their internal systems.
+This is where internal information and especially threat intelligence can help.

 Threat Intelligence: Sources, Feeds, Platforms, and Providers 🔗︎

-Threat intelligence is actionable and timely knowledge that is rooted in data.
-It provides analysts with the necessary context to understand threat actor’s motivations, methods, tools, and infrastructure, thus helping them prevent or mitigate attacks.
+Threat intelligence is actionable and timely knowledge rooted in data.
+It provides analysts with the necessary context to understand threat actors’ motivations, methods, tools, and infrastructure, helping them prevent or mitigate attacks.

-Practically speaking, threat intelligence relevant to an organization is generated when combining the traces found in the organization’s internal telemetry—such as firewall and DNS logs—with threat data and information, be it via sources, feeds, platforms or providers.
+Practically speaking, threat intelligence relevant to an organization is generated by combining the traces found in the organization’s internal telemetry—such as firewall and event logs—with industry-specific threat data and information obtained through different intel sources, feeds, platforms, or providers.

 Sources and Feeds 🔗︎

-Open source intelligence (OSINT) and network telemetry constitute examples of threat intelligence sources.
-Threat intelligence feeds are non-prioritized streams of data that usually consist of non-contextualized IoCs or digital artifacts and focus on specific areas or data types such as suspicious domains, known malware hashes, and IP addresses associated with malicious activity, amongst others.
+Two common threat intelligence sources are open-source intelligence (OSINT) and threat intelligence feeds.
+OSINT refers to intelligence derived from publicly available information, which is collected, analyzed, and shared to support specific investigations.
+Threat intelligence feeds are non-prioritized streams of data or digital artifacts and focus on specific areas or data types, such as suspicious domains, malicious URLs, known malware hashes, and IP addresses associated with malicious activity, among others.

-While free feeds are usually gathered from open sources, paid threat feeds may provide curated data from closed sources such as forums or constitute an aggregation of open-source feeds.
+While free threat intelligence feeds are usually gathered from open sources, paid threat intelligence feeds provide curated and contextualized data from closed sources, such as the dark web and cybercrime forums, or they may aggregate and process open-source feeds.

 Platforms and Providers 🔗︎

-A Dilemma: Incorporating Threat Intel into the SOC Team 🔗︎
+Incorporating Threat Intelligence into the SOC Team 🔗︎

-It’s easy to see how one may stumble around in search for the right product to incorporate into their SOC team just by looking at the variety of options out there.
-With that in mind, SOC teams should first gain a comprehensive understanding of the following:
+It’s easy to see how one may stumble around in search of the right product to incorporate into their SOC team just by looking at the variety of options out there.
+With that in mind, SOC teams should first gain an insider view and comprehensive understanding of the following:

 1. Their network infrastructure